 More than a century on, the national press continues to report on the activities of the RSStG.
 In 2014 over fifty branches of the RSStG are active in England with thousands of members proudly celebrating their English identity.
 Undoubtedly, one hundred and twenty years on from that February meeting, the legacy of Ruff and Christmas remains very much alive.

-The society attained The Royal Charter of Incorporation which was presented by HM Queen Elizabeth II in 1963 and this was followed up with its own Armorial Bearings granted under Letters Patent in 1990.
+The Society was granted the right to use the "Royal" prefix by King Edward VII in 1902 and The Royal Charter of Incorporation from HM Queen Elizabeth II in 1963 and this was followed up with its own Armorial Bearings granted under Letters Patent in 1990.